How do we use Gnangara groundwater?

-We estimate 70 000 individual households take about 36 GL a year through domestic bores to irrigate gardens and livestock (exempt from water licensing).
-See our main website for more information on how we manage domestic garden bores.
+We estimate 70,000 individual households in the Gnangara groundwater plan area take about 36 GL a year through domestic bores to irrigate gardens and livestock (exempt from water licensing).
+See the Be Groundwater Wise website for more information on how we manage domestic garden bores.

 Pine plantations intercept rainfall and reduce or prevent recharge to groundwater.

 How much water is used from the Gnangara groundwater system?

 Gnangara groundwater supports households, businesses, parks and gardens, through about 2600 water licences to take groundwater and 70,000 domestic bores.